 SEforALL co-authored with K-CEP the report, Chilling Prospects: Providing Sustainable Cooling for All, that was key to the genesis of the Million Cool Roofs Challenge.
 They are supporting the Challenge through communications and outreach, as well as providing input and guidance to delivery of the Challenge.

 Nesta is a global innovation foundation with a mission to spark and shape new ideas to improve how the world works for everyone.
 Within Nesta, the Challenge Prize Centre uses prizes to stimulate innovative solutions to some of the biggest challenges we face.
 Challenge prizes are a simple but powerful idea.
 A problem or opportunity is identified, the challenge is publicised and rewards offered to those who can deliver the best solutions.

 Nesta’s Challenge Prize Centre is the programme design and delivery partner for the Million Cool Roofs Challenge.
 They are responsible for the research and design of the programme prior to launch, designing and delivering the assessment process, and awarding and contracting the $100,000 Boost Awards.

-Affiliates are not official partners of the prize and are not involved in any decision making.
+Affiliates are not official partners of the prize.
 They are organisations that have shared our content and endorse the prize.